 Toyota GR Supra review - engine, gearbox and technical specs

 In the Supra it makes 335bhp from 5000 to 6500rpm, and 369lb ft from 1600 to 4500rpm.
-Overseas versions will soon be getting an even more potent variant with 382bhp, though the internet would have you believe the Supra is conservatively quoted anyway, so who’s really counting?
-The engine uses variable valve control and variable camshaft timing, a single, twin-scroll turbocharger, and direct injection.
+Overseas versions get a more potent variant with 382bhp, though the internet would have you believe the Supra is conservatively quoted in Europe anyway, so who’s really counting?
+The engine uses variable valve control and variable camshaft timing, a single twin-scroll turbocharger, and direct injection.

 Toyota also says the two companies went their own way with chassis development once the basics – MacPherson struts up front, five-link rear, electrically assisted rack and pinion – had been decided upon.
-The Supra runs 19-inch wheels front and rear, with 255/35 and 275/35 Michelin Pilot Super Sports front and rear.
-Dampers are adaptive, and BMW-sourced, but tuned to Toyota’s own specifications.
-That’s essentially the Supra’s make-up in a nutshell: BMW parts, Toyota tuning.
+The Supra runs either 18- or 19-inch wheels front and rear, with 255/35 and 275/35 Michelin Pilot Super Sport rubber, which is a more aggressive, but older compound compared to the latest PS5 range.
+Dampers are adaptive on both engine options, with their calibration also due to be updated in the 2022 upgrade.

 Despite its small dimensions, the fact it shares so many of its underpinnings with fundamentally larger BMW models means its kerb weight isn’t as light as it might have been.
 Four-cylinder models weigh in from 1395kg, but the six-cylinder raises this to 1495kg.
 The incoming manual will retract some of that weight disadvantage, with the new 2022 manual due to weigh 38.6kg less than the automatic, although that is taking into account a small selection of other weight-saving measures Toyota will introduce on all 2022 models.